-Fair Value Measurement of Liabilities and Own Equity (IFRS 13)
+Fair Value of Liabilities and Own Equity (IFRS 13)

-A fair value measurement assumes that a financial or non-financial liability or an entity’s own equity instrument is transferred to a market participant at the measurement date.
-The transfer assumes the following (IFRS 13.34):
+When measuring the fair value of financial or non-financial liabilities or an entity’s own equity instruments, it is assumed that these are being transferred to a market participant on the measurement date.
+Under IFRS 13.34, this transfer is characterised by two key assumptions:

-1. A liability remains outstanding and the market participant transferee is required to fulfil the obligation.
-In other words, it is not a price that would be paid to a current creditor to extinguish the liability.
+• The liability remains outstanding and the receiving market participant (the transferee) is obliged to fulfil the existing obligations.
+This value is not equivalent to the amount a current creditor would accept to cancel the liability.

 Liabilities and equity instruments held by other parties as assets

-1. Using the quoted price in an active market for the identical item held by another party as an asset, if that price is available.
+• Utilising the quoted price in an active market for the same asset, if available.

 --